alibaba/hooks/packages/use-url-state/index.en-US.md

 > This hook relies on useLocation & useHistory from `react-router`, to use this hook, you need to ensure
 >
 > 1\.
-Your project is using `react-router` version 5.0 or higher to manage routing
+Your project is using `react-router` version 5.0 to manage routing
 >
 > 2\.
 Installed @ahooksjs/use-url-state